Le Book: Overview

-Le Book’s website connects top industry professionals in the fashion, beauty, design, entertainment, advertising, and luxury worlds.
+LE BOOK’s website connects top industry professionals in the fashion, beauty, design, entertainment, advertising, and luxury worlds.
 The online database is open to all for accessing talent.

-La Creative is Le Book’s online magazine which showcases influential print advertising campaigns, editorials and events in the world.

-Connections is Le Book’s custom-made tradeshow for the creative community.
+CONNECTIONS is LE BOOK’s custom-made tradeshow for the creative community.
 The annual event in New York, Paris and London brings thousands of participants and attendees together for networking, portfolio-viewing, trend-spotting and idea-sharing.